livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase

-- build new Orama indexes every hour after materialized view is updated
-- optimize entries loading error handling
+- get exports working again
 - Monday: Delayed email letting everyone know editing is available again
 - migrate dictionaries and setup materialized view with entry counts
 - get semantic domains working in filters (currently just filters out entries without a semantic domain)
-- get exports working again
-- rework about content loading in dictionary layout page
+- build new Orama indexes every hour after materialized view is updated

 - If an audio file does not have a speaker still let it play even though speaker needs chosen
 - ensure all auth users are brought over